Skip to main content

 • Totara is an open-source LMS that lets learning managers create learning plans for their users based on tailored competencies and objectives.

-You can view a detailed guide to choosing a SCORM-compliant LMS here,
+You can view a detailed guide to choosing a SCORM-compliant LMS here.

 Summary